Open All | Close All

-The Level 3 Diploma in Veterinary Nursing programme can either be studied on a day release basis alongside employment in a veterinary practice, or on a full time basis where you will spend periods of time in the classroom and time on work placement in practice.
+The Level 3 Diploma / Advanced Apprenticeship in Veterinary Nursing programme at The College of Animal Welfare is studied on a day release basis, either alongside employment or work placement in a veterinary practice.
 The veterinary practice where you are either employed, or on placement in, must have been approved to train veterinary nurses by the Royal College of Veterinary Surgeons (RCVS).

 If you want to train as a veterinary nurse but perhaps don’t have the qualifications or finances to study at University, or you want to find employment in a practice and therefore earn a living whilst studying at the same time, then this could be the course for you!

 Trainee veterinary nurse jobs are sometimes available on our online jobs board.

 If you would prefer to study to the highest academic standard and experience University life, then undertaking a degree level training course could be what you are looking for.

 You will have the opportunity to undertake work placements in a variety of veterinary practices, including veterinary hospitals that are world renowned.

 Having a degree in veterinary nursing will also open up additional opportunities for you in the future, such as post-graduate training in areas such as physiotherapy or perhaps even a career in teaching.